pm4py/pm4py-core/docs/source/api.rst

   * :meth:`pm4py.ocel.discover_objects_graph`; discovers an object-based graph from the object-centric event log.

+OpenAI Integration (:mod:`pm4py.openai`)

+We offer some integrations with OpenAI (e.g., ChatGPT) for automatically get insights:

+  * :meth:`pm4py.openai.describe_process`; provides domain knowledge about the process
+  * :meth:`pm4py.openai.describe_path`; provides domain knowledge about a path of the process
+  * :meth:`pm4py.openai.describe_activity`; provides domain knowledge about an activity of the process
+  * :meth:`pm4py.openai.describe_variant`; describes a given variant, providing insights on the anomalies
+  * :meth:`pm4py.openai.suggest_improvements`; suggests some improvements for the process starting from its event log
+  * :meth:`pm4py.openai.root_cause_analysis`; performs a root cause analysis of the conformance/performance issues
+  * :meth:`pm4py.openai.code_for_log_generation`; generates an event log given the name of a process (e.g., Purchase-to-Pay)
+  * :meth:`pm4py.openai.compare_logs`; describe the differences between two event logs

 Social Network Analysis (:mod:`pm4py.org`)
 ------------------------------------------
 We offer different algorithms for the analysis of the organizational networks starting from an event log: